Freskoko/INF101_V2024_Notes/concepts/encapsulation.md

     else
         System.out.println("Can not open both at the same time");

-        throw new IllegalStateException("Counter num cannot be less than 0") }
+        throw new IllegalStateException("Both doors cannot be open") }
 ```
 Må ALLTID overholdes!